Paloma Drink Recipe

 You bet!
 Palomas lend themselves especially well to hot days, so think poolside sips, summer holidays, and any gathering of friends and family.
 The best part is that these are so easy to make, so you can make them well in advance of a party so you don’t have to play bartender all night!

-Q What tequila is best for Palomas?
+What tequila is best for palomas?

 Good question!
 As with our margarita recipes, we recommend using a silver or blanco tequila for this drink because of its mild taste and less expensive price tag!

-Q Why is the drink called a Paloma?
+Why is the drink called a paloma?

 The word “paloma” is actually Spanish for “dove,” and while the exact origins of the drink’s name aren’t fully known, it’s rumored that the citrusy drink was named after a popular 1860s folk song, “La Poloma.”

-Q What is the difference between a paloma and a margarita?
+What is the difference between a paloma and a margarita?

 While both palomas and margaritas utilize tequila and citrus, they are distinctly different.
 The biggest difference here is the type of citrus used (palomas lean on grapefruit while margaritas lean on lime), and while margaritas are typically sweetened with an orange liqueur (like Triple Sec or Cointreau), palomas are not.
 In many recipes, palomas get their sweetness from grapefruit soda, and in our recipe, from honey.